FREQUENTLY ASKED QUESTIONS:

 WHERE CAN I PURCHASE A GOOD VIOLIN FROM?

 I feel that music is a very important part of life; it brings relaxation at times, as well as joy and happiness at other times.
 This can be achieved, whatever your age or ability!

 During my teaching career, I have been responsible for music within schools due to my role as music co-ordinator.
 I am also a member of a local orchestra within this area.
 I enjoy playing music with other musicians, whether they are in a band or a string quartet.
-Lots of my friends are musicians!
+Playing an instrument is a great way to make friends: lots of my friends are musicians!